Recycled Steel Shipping Containers Make Remarkable Retail Units

 Puma is a German footwear manufacturer that dates back to 1948, but the innovative company is continually looking to the future and for new ways to promote its popular brand.
 To this end, it commissioned New York-based LO-TEK architects to design a 11,000-square-foot event and retail space, one of the first in existence, built using twenty-four Corten steel shipping containers.
 The exciting project went on to garner numerous architectural and design awards, including Best Retail Premises.

 Puma City’s impressive structure was specifically designed to be rapidly disassembled and relocated by road, rail or sea, so that Puma could tour the country promoting its wares.
-The modular nature of steel shipping containers, whether they be general-purpose, insulated, refrigerated or side-opening, ensures they can be safely stacked and joined.
+The modular nature of recycled steel shipping containers, whether they be general-purpose, insulated, refrigerated or side-opening, ensures they can be safely stacked and joined.
 In the case of Puma, they were arranged over three levels, with some boxes cantilevered out, to provide sheltered leisure areas and increased visual interest.
 Some Corten steel roofs and walls were removed, to provide increased height and a greater feeling of space.
 A regular Conex box is too restricted at 8’6” in height and ‘high cube’ versions only a foot higher.
 Expansion allowed for a bar area, plentiful storage and modern office space to be included in the revolutionary design.